 DRS Daylight Solutions is the leading provider of fully integrated, turnkey imaging, microscopy, and analyzer instruments based on QCL technology.
 We are also the largest manufacturer of ruggedized QCL-based systems for demanding OEM applications.
 Explore the selected applications below, and contact us to find out how we can assist you in creating a competitive advantage with your next application.

 The Spero® laser-based infrared microscope is changing the fundamental workflow of tissue analysis.
 By measuring biochemical differences of the tissue directly, no stains or fluorescent probes are required.
 This simplifies the workflow while maintaining the purity of specimens for downstream proteomic and genomic analyses.
+Learn more about how infrared spectroscopy is advancing tissue analysis processes in digital pathology.

 The Spero microscope is enabling real-time monitoring of pharmaceutical and industrial manufacturing processes.
 It permits quantitative, non-contact, and non-destructive mapping of polymers, active pharmaceutical ingredients, and excipients with high degrees of specificity in powder, tablet, and liquid forms.

 The Spero microscope is used extensively in cancer research for rapidly detecting and grading cancers in heterogeneous tissue.
-This microscope is well on its way to becoming a routine histological tool for general and surgical pathology.
-With a 1000x speed advantage over conventional IR imaging capabilities and a 100,000x speed advantage over Raman microscopy, the Spero microscope is, for the first time, enabling large (> 1000) patient validation studies for a range of diseases and conditions, including colon, kidney, lung, prostate, breast, brain, and skin cancers.
+This microscope is well on its way to becoming a routine histological tool for digital pathology.
+With a 1000x speed advantage over conventional FTIR imaging capabilities and a 100,000x speed advantage over Raman microscopy, the Spero microscope is, for the first time, enabling large (> 1000) patient validation studies for a range of diseases and conditions, including colon, kidney, lung, prostate, breast, brain, and skin cancers.
 Beyond cancer research, the Spero microscope is also enabling high-contrast imaging of fibrosis in liver disease and the mapping of protein secondary structure markers associated with Parkinson’s and Alzheimer’s diseases.

 The Spero microscope is excellent for quantitative measurements of proteins and their secondary structure in solid, powder, and liquid forms.
 It is, therefore, well suited for the entire drug development process, from early-phase discovery and down-selection of monoclonal antibodies and their co-excipients to late-phase quality control.
 The high-throughput capacity of the Spero microscope enables large designs of experiments early on to prevent costly failures at later stages of the therapeutic development cycle.